getgrav/grav-learn/pages/20/07.api/05.developer-guide/doc.md

 1. Admin2 encounters an unknown field type in a blueprint
 2. It checks if the plugin declared custom fields in its API response
-3. If found, it fetches the JavaScript file from the API
+3. If found, it fetches the plugin's field bundle from the API — **all** of that plugin's field scripts in a single request (see [Loading, Bundling & Caching](#loading-bundling-caching))
 4. The JavaScript defines a Custom Element
 5. Admin2 mounts the element and communicates via properties and events